dwbelliston/imtag-serverless/fix-my-serverless-resources/BLOG.md

 Awesome!
 Lambdas running locally, starting out right.
 This will make it way easier to iterate over our code and get things in shape before deploying.

-# Developer Stop 2: Use tooling to debug locally
+# Developer Tool 2: Debug locally

 I remember my early days of web development, `console.log()` was my best friend but, then, I was taught how to use the chrome debugger tool and I was reborn.
 Certainly logging has a place, but a step through debugger is crucial to those super tricky situations where you just wish you could pause time.
 Luckily, we can achieve that same goodness with our serverless apps.